pragathish07/Online_Speech_therapist/README.md

- Innovating Speech Therapy: Introducing Groundbreaking Tools for Assessment and Treatment, Intel® oneAPI is used to optimize the models to provide accurate and efficient predictio
+ Innovating Speech Therapy: Introducing Groundbreaking Tools for Assessment and Treatment, Intel® oneAPI is used to optimize the models to provide accurate and efficient prediction

 ## Screensots